civican/legisinfo/42-1/bills/C-83/bill_text.md

 Subsection 151(3) of the Act is replaced by the following:

-**(3)** Policies adopted under paragraph (2)(a) must respect gender, ethnic, cultural and linguistic differences and be responsive to the special needs of women and of Indigenous persons, as well as to the needs of other groups of offenders with special requirements.
+**(3)** Policies adopted under paragraph (2)(a) must respect gender, ethnic, cultural and linguistic differences and be responsive to the special needs of women and of In­digenous persons, as well as to the needs of other groups of offenders with special requirements.

 ### Section 36